 - Masks are not required outdoors.

-- A COVID positive notification letter is sent out by classroom in elementary schools.
+- A COVID-positive notification letter is sent out by classrooms in elementary schools.

 COVID FAQ 2022-23